A semi-symmetric metric connection, perfect fluid space-time and phantom barrier: Abstract

 \section{Abstract}

 { We consider a concircularly semi-symmetric metric connection and its application.
 The Ricci tensors with respect to the concircularly semi-symmetric metric connection are symmetric, and they are used to define Einstein type manifolds.
 In this way, conditions under which a pseudo-Riemannian manifold is quasi-Einstein are obtained.
-On a Lorentzian manifold, a concircularly semi-symmetric metric connection with a unit timelike generator becomes a semi-symmetric metric $P$-connection, and a Lorentzian manifold becomes a GRW space-time.
-The scalar curvature of a perfect fluid space-time with that connection is not constant in the general case.
-By applying previously established results for quasi-Einstein manifolds, we examine the cases when the scalar curvature is constant.
-Furthermore, an application to the theory of relativity is presented, and the value of the equation of state is examined.
+On a Lorentzian manifold, a concircularly semi-symmetric metric connection with a unit timelike generator becomes a semi-symmetric metric $P$-connection, and a Lorentzian manifold becomes a GRW space-time. { It is proven in which case the scalar curvature of a perfect fluid space-time with that connection is constant and what its value is, which implies a reduction to Einstein manifold. } Furthermore, an application to the theory of relativity is presented, and the value of the equation of state is examined.
 It is ultimately shown that the equation of state in a perfect fluid space-time that satisfies Einstein field equation with cosmological constant and admits a unit timelike torse-forming vector represents a phantom barrier.}

 0.25cm \textbf{Keywords}: Lorentzian manifold, semi-symmetric connection, space-time, perfect fluid, GRW space-time, phantom barrier.

 0.25cm \textbf{MSC 2020}: 53B05, 53B30, 53B50, 53C25, 83C05.